Ian Fyfe (Pakistani journalist)

-Ian Fyfe was a cricketer, coach and a sports journalist from Karachi, Pakistan.
+Ian Fyfe (born 1946 or 1947; died 5 August 2005) was a Pakistani cricketer, coach and sports journalist.
 He was educated at St Patrick's High School, Karachi.

-A bowler at St. Patrick's, under the watchful eye of Jacob Harris and as a leading wicket taker for the Karachi Goan Association, he was among the top slow, left arm spinning bowlers of Karachi at that time.
+A bowler at St. Patrick's, under the eye of Jacob Harris, Fyfe was as a leading wicket taker for the Karachi Goan Association.
+He was among the top slow, left arm spinning bowlers of Karachi at that time.
 He worked as a playing coach for the Karachi Goan Association cricket team.
 Fyfe enjoyed serving as the Master of Ceremonies at weddings.

-Fyfe worked as a senior sports reporter for the Dawn (newspaper) for many years.
+Fyfe worked as a senior sports reporter for Dawn for many years.
 He had earlier worked at the Morning News during the 1970s.

-Fyfe died from heart failure and complications from injuries in the Liaquat National Hospital on 5 August 2005 at age 58.
+He died from heart failure and complications from injuries in the Liaquat National Hospital on 5 August 2005 at age 58.
 He was on his way home on his scooter on 30 June when a car hit him on Shara-e-Faisal.
 The funeral service was held at Christ the King Church on 7 August 2005.
 A memorial was arranged by the Karachi Sports Forum at Karachi Goan Association Gymkhana on 19 August 2005.